AdobeDocs/platform-learn.en/help/platform/use-case-playbooks/overview.md

 # Use Case Playbooks overview

 Learn how Use Case Playbooks can help customers of Real-Time Customer Data Platform and Journey Optimizer get faster time-to-value.
 Use Case Playbooks is a catalog of dozens of templates covering multiple industries and marketing goals.
 Playbooks generate technical assets like audiences, journeys, and schemas, which can then be customized and published to other sandboxes.
+For more information, see the [Use Case Playbooks documentation](https://experienceleague.adobe.com/docs/experience-platform/use-case-playbooks/playbooks/overview.html).

 >[!VIDEO](https://video.tv.adobe.com/v/3426896/?learn=on)